What is growth capital? (And why your company might need it)

-Growth capital is a financial strategy utilized by companies to foster their expansion.
-Other terms for this include growth financing or expansion capital.
+Growth capital is a financing instrument used by companies to grow their business.
 It encompasses internal and external measures of corporate finance, such as:

 - Expansion into new markets